Maysville, Georgia: Qualifications

 "The members of the city council shall serve for terms of four years and until the respective successors are elected and qualified.
 The term of office of each member of the city council shall begin on the first day of January immediately following the election of such member unless general law authorizes or requires the term to begin at the first organizational meeting in January or upon some other date.
 No person shall be eligible to serve as mayor or councilmember unless that person shall have been a resident of the city for 12 months prior to the date of the election of mayor or members of the city council; each shall continue to reside therein during that person´s period of service and to be registered and qualified to vote in municipal elections of this city.The mayor and councilmembers shall be elected by plurality vote as provided in Section 5.13 of this charter."

 Council meetings

 The city council holds an organizational meeting on the first Monday of January following each election.
 The meeting is called to order by the city clerk and the oath of office is administered to the newly elected members.

 Special meetings of the city council may be held should the mayor request them.
 All councilmembers must be notified personally, or by telephone, at least 48 hours in advance of the meeting.

 Political wards

 Maysville is apportioned into four voting wards.
 Members from the city's council are elected into representing each assigned ward during council meetings.

 Demographics

+2020 census

+In 2020 Maysville had 1,798 people.
+The population by county breakdown was as follows: 926 in Banks County and 872 in Jackson County.